Skip to content

 8. Be Mobile Responsive

 In our digital age, we expect websites to be responsive.
-The experience should be similar, whether on a laptop, tablet or smartphone.
-Keep your website design flexible and responsive to a variety of devices and leave room in your design for the future—you never know what’s coming next!
+The experience should be similar on a laptop, tablet, or smartphone.
+Keep your website design flexible and responsive to a variety of devices, and leave room in your design for the future—you never know what’s coming next!

 theme developers bake responsiveness into their website design themes so you don't have to.
-Whichever CMS you use, thoroughly review its capabilities as some are better than others.
-This should also be a part of you “pre-design work” strategy to set your website up for success and save yourself headaches afterward!
+Whichever CMS you use, thoroughly review its capabilities; some are better than others.
+This should also be a part of your “pre-design work” strategy to set your website up for success and save yourself headaches afterward!

 9. Be Consistent